cerc-io/stack-orchestrator/stack_orchestrator/data/stacks/monitoring/monitoring-watchers.md

 ## Create a deployment

-First, create a spec file for the deployment, which will map the stack's ports and volumes to the host:
+After completing [setup](./README.md#setup), create a spec file for the deployment, which will map the stack's ports and volumes to the host:

 ```bash
 laconic-so --stack monitoring deploy init --output monitoring-watchers-spec.yml